Things might get a little dicey here, but it's worth it!

 Realistically this game is a little inconvenient to play if you insist on doing it authentically, since super scopes cost more than the games and are fiddly.
 Emulation works well in this case, and the game is truly worth checking out as a light duty, not too hard light gun game and the only of it’s kind for Mario.
 For some trivia, this is actually the first game where Peach is called Peach in America, not Super Mario 64 as commonly credited.

+Let's remember that punching actually comes from Super Mario RPG.
+Theere is was one of Mario's weaker moves when he doesn't have a better weapon.
 Super Mario Sunshine gave Mario FLUDD as the new gimmick.
 It is often activated with the shoulder buttons, freeing up the normal buttons.
 What are they used for in Sunshine?
 ‘A’ button is jump related and ‘B’ is for picking things up and a few other actions, not offensively however.
 Why did they leave that move out?
 Mario’s jumping is altered too to account for FLUDD, so perhaps Mario having too many attacks would distract from our buddy from Prof. E. Gadd?

 In both games, ‘Things’ are real life 3D items in a paper world that must be collected and converted into either stickers or battle cards to be used.
 In Sticker Star, which we will abbreviate as ‘SS’, you can do this at one location in Decalburg.
 In Color Splash or ‘CS’ the player can ‘squeeze’ or transform them anytime you want.
 They are scattered throughout both games and the key for different battles and also puzzles on the overworld (and puzzles within battles!).
 CS has the extra mechanic of ‘replica' Things, more later.